 Garson real estate guide & listings for sale

-About three quarters of the dwellings in the community are occupied by homeowners and one quarter are occupied by renters.
-Single detached homes are the most common housing type, representing most dwellings in this community, while the remainder are mainly small apartment buildings and townhouses.
-Around 30% of properties in this part of Greater Sudbury were constructed pre-1960, while the majority of the remaining buildings were built in the 1960s and the 1980s.
-This community is primarily composed of four or more bedroom and three bedroom homes.
+Roughly three quarters of the units in the community are occupied by homeowners and one quarter are rented.
+Single detached homes and townhouses are the main housing type in this part of Greater Sudbury.
+About 30% of homes in this community were built pre-1960, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.
+This community offers mainly four or more bedroom and three bedroom homes.